NSW Covid lockdown restrictions: update to Sydney and regional NSW coronavirus rules explained

 As of 5pm on 9 August, stay at home rules will apply in the LGA of Tamworth, which will also be locked down for one week.

-The rules for these areas are the same as those already in place across Greater Sydney, including the Central Coast, and Newcastle, Lake Macquarie, Maitland, Port Stephens, Singleton, Dungog, Muswellbrook and Cessnock.
+The rules for these areas are the same as those already in place across Greater Sydney, including the Central Coast.

 Here are the current Covid restrictions in place in New South Wales.